ansible/community-docs/execution_environments/building_and_testing_ee_tutorial.rst

   If a collection you want to install does not have the ``requirements.txt`` file, you need to add Python dependencies specified in the collection's documentation to your the definition file manually.

-Read more about the EE definition file format in the `Ansible Builder documentation <https://ansible-builder.readthedocs.io/en/stable/definition/>`_.

 3. Build the EE container image called ``postgresql_ee`` (if you use docker, add the ``--container-runtime docker`` argument to the command):

 .. code-block:: bash